py2ai/py2ai.github.io/_posts/2018-09-17-lab1-Keras-introduction.md

 Today i am going to start a tutorial series about Keras library.
 Lets visit website of this Deep learning library https://keras.io.
 Keras is a high-level neural networks API.
 What is API: Its Application Program Interface.
 API is a set of routines, protocols, and tools for building software applications.
 Good thing about keras is that it is written in Python and its open source.
 So we can have a deeper look into different learning networks.
-It is built on top of these TensorFlow, CNTK, or Theano which are also deep learning libraries.
+It is built on top of different libraries such as TensorFlow, CNTK, or Theano.

 ## What is a Tensor and its flow

-The term Tensor is used for an N dimensional array, where N can be any number and in Neural Networks we have layers as shown here input -> first hidden layer-> second hidden layer->...output So tensors flow from input to these layers from one layer to another thats why it is called tensor flow.
+The term Tensor is used for an N dimensional array, where N can be any number and in Neural Networks we have layers as shown here: input -> first hidden layer-> second hidden layer->...output.
+So tensors flow from input to these layers from one layer to another thats why it is called tensor flow.
 Just like we pass a matrix to one layer and it is multiplied by weights and then passed to another.